-Effective January 1, 2023, the remittance of excise tax shifted from the distributors to retailers.
-The Company will apply the prepaid excise tax as at March 31, 2023 against the tax liability.
+Effective January 1, 2023, the remittance of excise tax shifted from distributors to retailers.
+The Company has applied the prepaid excise tax as at June 30, 2023 against the tax liability.

 7. Notes Receivable

 On April 16, 2021, UL Holdings Inc. ("Urbn Leaf") entered into a membership interest repurchase agreement (the "Membership Interest Repurchase Agreement") with 2220 NBC, LLC ("NBC").
 Pursuant to the terms of the Membership Interest Repurchase Agreement, NBC agreed to repurchase Urbn Leaf's 33.3% membership interest for \$1,150,000.